Bernice Akamine

 Bernice Ann Keolamauloaonalani Akamine (née Bernice Ann Keolamauloaonalani Miyamoto; born December 1, 1949 – June 14, 2024) was an American Native Hawaiian traditional artist and Hawaiian rights activist.
 Her visual art has taken multiple forms, including glass and featherwork, and she taught traditional Hawaiian art techniques such as the creation of kapa cloth and natural dyeing using Hawaiian plants.
-Akamine was an advocate for Indigenous land rights, using her artwork to bring attention to the colonial invasion of Hawaii and its continued effects on the native Hawaiian population.
+Akamine was an advocate for Indigenous land rights, using her artwork to bring attention to the colonial invasion of Hawaiʻi and its continued effects on the native Hawaiian population.

 Early life and education

-Bernice Ann Keolamauloaonalani (Miyamoto) Akamine was born in Honolulu, Hawaii, on December 1, 1949.
+Bernice Ann Keolamauloaonalani (Miyamoto) Akamine was born in Honolulu, Hawaiʻi, on December 1, 1949.
 Her heritage is kānaka maoli (Native Hawaiian) and Japanese American.
 Akamine's grandmother was a kahuna lāʻau lapaʻau, a traditional Hawaiian healer, and her mother, Audrey Elliott, was a lauhala weaver.

-Akamine earned two degrees from the University of Hawaii at Manoa: a Bachelor of Fine Arts degree in glass in 1994 and a Master of Fine Arts degree in sculpture and glass in 1999.
-She studied multiple traditional Hawaiian art forms at the university, such as lei hulu (feather leis) and lauhala weaving.
+Akamine earned two degrees from the University of Hawaiʻi at Mānoa: a Bachelor of Fine Arts degree in glass in 1994 and a Master of Fine Arts degree in sculpture and glass in 1999.
+She studied multiple traditional Hawaiian art forms at the university, such as lei hulu (feather lei) and lauhala weaving.
 She also completed graduate work at Central Washington University in natural resource management.

-Bernice died on June 14, 2024 in Kailua, Hawaii at the age of 74.
+Bernice died on June 14, 2024 in Kailua, Hawaiʻi at the age of 74.